If you don’t see some or all of your iPhone, iPad or iPod touch music tracks in the main CopyTrans window, please read the below article.

 Tap “Make available offline”

 Once the track downloads to the iPhone, CopyTrans will display it in the main program window with the rest of the local iPhone songs.
-Just re-connect the device to the PC while CopyTrans is running.
+Just re-connect the device to the PC while CopyTrans is running and switch CopyTrans to the Classic mode.

 *About Apple Music and DRM protection